Josephine Fleming was born: Laura Josephine Cowan March 14, 1838, in Eufaula, Alabama.

 I have seen throughout much of my research of the Cowan family, a common trait among almost every member I've looked up.
 That trait is humility.
-One of the reasons there is so little information about this family, who no doubt had money, was their humility.
-Usually when you see families who have money, large homes, servants, cooks, nannies for their children, they tend to flaunt their wealth and seek attention for almost everything they do.
-After all, some of the members of this family were very important people.
-Not this family.
-They were as humble as one gets.
-Both Dr. Fleming and his wife, Josephine were the same as well.
-They each had a cheery disposition and walked in humility always.
-Not that they never had the same challenges, tragedies, and heartaches we experience today.
+Sometimes you see families who are wealthy, have large homes, servants, cooks, and nannies for their children, enjoy flaunting their wealth and even seek attention for almost everything they do, including charity.
+Not the Flemings.
+They were as humble as it gets.
+Both Dr. Fleming and his wife, Josephine, each had a cheery disposition and walked in humility always.
+Not that they never had the same challenges, tragedies, and heartaches we experience on a daily basis.
 But it was how they handled these challenges that made them who they were.

 In the meantime I did find a photo of the Cowan family home in Eufaula.
 This is Josephine's childhood home.

 This isn't what it looked like when she lived there.
 At the time of this photo it would have been 40 years later.